 Steps to Becoming a Registered Dietitian

-A registered dietitian (RD) is a food and nutrition professional who has met the academic and professional requirements to qualify for the RD credential.
-In addition to RD credentialing, many states have regulatory laws for dietitians, and these requirements are met through the same education and training required to become an RD.
+A registered dietitian (R.D.) is a food and nutrition professional who has met the academic and professional requirements to qualify for the R.D. credential.
+In addition to R.D. credentialing, many states have regulatory laws for dietitians, and you can meet these requirements through the same education and training required to become an R.D.

 - Complete didactic coursework that constitutes a Didactic Program in Dietetics (DPD), as defined by the Academy of Nutrition and Dietetics.

 - Complete a Dietetic Internship at a health care facility, community agency, or a foodservice corporation or combined with undergraduate or graduate studies.
 Typically, a practice program will run 10 to 12 months in length.

 - Pass a national registration examination administered by the Commission on Dietetic Registration (CDR).

 You can accomplish the first two items by completing Immaculata's dietetics curriculum, which combines the Academy of Nutrition and Dietetics' 2012 eligibility requirements and accreditation standards for didactic programs in dietetics and Immaculata University’s liberal arts core requirements.
 These options are available at the traditional undergraduate level as well as through the College of LifeLong Learning for students seeking the R.D. credential with a bachelor’s degree in another major.